 Introduction

-When remote sync is enabled, the embedded runtime becomes a local-first engine: mutations write locally first and replay to the remote Convex deployment in the background.
+When remote is enabled, the embedded runtime becomes a local-first engine: mutations write locally first and replay to the remote Convex deployment in the background.
 A Yjs CRDT resolve pass automatically merges any state that diverged while offline.

 Key Features